 Somewhat situational, this works great if you’re informing someone that they’ve won a bid, or that they’ve been selected for a job.

 Formal Ways to Start an Email Response

 If you’re responding to someone else’s email, you’ll need to modify your opening slightly.
-These email greetings are still ideal for formal situations, but are better suited for a response:
+These formal email greetings are well-suited for a response:

 16. It’s great to hear from you.